1965 FA Cup final

-The 1965 FA Cup final was an association football match between Liverpool and Leeds United on 1 May 1965 at Wembley Stadium, London.
+The 1965 FA Cup final was an association football match between Leeds United and Liverpool on 1 May 1965 at Wembley Stadium, London.
 It was the final match of the 1964–65 FA Cup, the 93rd season of England's primary cup competition, the Football Association Challenge Cup, better known as the FA Cup.
-Liverpool were appearing in their third final, they had lost the previous two in 1914 and 1950, while Leeds were appearing in their first.
+Liverpool were appearing in their third final, having lost the previous two in 1914 and 1950, while Leeds were appearing in their first.

 Both teams entered the competition in the third round.
-The majority of Liverpool's matches were close affairs, they did not score more than two goals in any of their matches and this was also their biggest margin of victory.
-Leeds' matches ranged from close affairs to comfortable victories.
-They won their third round tie against Southport 3–0, while they beat Manchester United 1–0 in a semi-final replay following a 0–0 draw in the initial match.
+Leeds' matches ranged from close games to comfortable victories.
+They won their third round tie against Southport 3–0 and beat Manchester United 1–0 in a semi-final replay following a 0–0 draw in the initial match.
+The majority of Liverpool's matches were close affairs; they did not score more than two goals in any of their matches and this was also their biggest margin of victory.

-Watched by a crowd of 100,000, the first 90 minutes of the match were goalless as both sides struggled to create goalscoring chances.
+Watched by a crowd of 100,000, the first 90 minutes of the final were goalless as both sides struggled to create goalscoring chances.
 Liverpool defender Gerry Byrne broke his collarbone early in the match but carried on as there were no substitutes.
 He was involved in the opening goal in extra time.
 Byrne found striker Roger Hunt in the 93rd minute, with a cross from the right-hand side of the pitch, which Hunt headed into the Leeds goal to give Liverpool the lead.
 Leeds equalised seven minutes later when Billy Bremner scored.
 However, Liverpool regained the lead in the 117th minute when striker Ian St John headed in a pass from Ian Callaghan.
-Liverpool won the match 2–1 to win the FA Cup for the first time.
+Liverpool thus won the match 2–1 to win the FA Cup for the first time.

 Liverpool manager Bill Shankly was delighted with his team's victory and hailed it as his "greatest moment" in management.
 His Leeds counterpart, Don Revie, conceded Liverpool had been the better team, but was determined to make amends the following season.
 The national media was critical of the final, labelling it "boring".